kintone/cli-kintone/website/docs/guide/commands/plugin-upload.md

 # plugin upload

-Uploading a plugin to a kintone environment.
+The `plugin upload` command allows you to upload a plugin to a kintone environment.

 :::experimental